Stingray-bit/THM-writeups/README.md

 # TryHackMe Room Writeups

-Welcome to my repository of TryHackMe room writeups!
-This repository is dedicated to sharing detailed solutions, methodologies, and insights gained from completing various rooms on TryHackMe, a platform designed to teach cybersecurity through interactive learning.
+Welcome to my TryHackMe room writeups!
+This repository is dedicated to sharing detailed solutions, methodologies, and insights gained from completing various rooms on TryHackMe, a platform that uses real-world scenarios to provide engaging, hands-on cybersecurity training.

-## About TryHackMe

-[TryHackMe](https://tryhackme.com) is an online platform that provides a wide range of cybersecurity training rooms covering everything from basic principles to advanced techniques.
-The platform uses real-world scenarios to provide engaging, hands-on cybersecurity training.

 ## Writeups